eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-10-25-make-release-manual/README.md

 ## Decision

-The release workflow will now require a manual activation vs being automatically triggered via a PR merge event.
+The release workflow will now require a manual activation vs. being automatically triggered via a PR merge event.

 ## Rationale

-Having an automatic trigger has two different implications:
+Having an automatic trigger has a couple of implications:

 - GH only allows for the `on pull_request` event to be of type `closed`.
 This works fine when a PR is merged but will also trigger